Step 6: Simulating and Obtaining Camera Images¶

 45CNOID_IMPLEMENT_SIMPLE_CONTROLLER_FACTORY(CameraController)

-As before, save the above source code in the project directory as a file named CameraController.cpp.
+As before, save the above source code with the filename “CameraController.cpp” in the project directory.

 The image of Camera has been saved to "Camera.png".

-Try clicking the button and then opening the image file in your preferred image viewer.
-In Ubuntu, you can use the “eog” image viewer.
-It is opened by invoking the below on the command line:
+Try pressing the button and display the saved image file with an appropriate image viewer.
+On Ubuntu, there’s a standard image viewer called “eog”, and you can display the obtained camera image by entering on the command line:

 eog Camera.png

-As with the light discussed in Step 5, using the below initialize function:
+Similar to the light in Step 5, in the initialize function:

 camera = io->body()->findDevice<Camera>("Camera");